-aDue to a lack of benefit in stroke risk reduction and increased bleeding with rivaroxaban; bLower dose of dabigatran for patients aged ≥75 years or with CrCl 30–50 mL/min.
-Lower dose of apixaban for patients who have at least two of the following criteria: age ≥80 years, body weight ≤60 kg or CrCl ≥1.5 mg/dL.
+aDue to a lack of benefit in stroke risk reduction and increased bleeding with rivaroxaban. bLower dose of dabigatran for patients aged ≥75 years or with CrCl 30–50 mL/min. cPopulations studied included patients with ESUS and evidence of atrial cardiopathy. dLower dose of apixaban for patients who have at least two of the following criteria: age ≥80 years, body weight ≤60 kg or CrCl ≥1.5 mg/dL. dThe NNT refers the number of patients who need to receive treatment with a NOAC to prevent one additional bad outcome.

-Abbreviations: bid, twice daily; CI, confidence interval; CrCl, creatinine clearance; ESUS, embolic stroke of undetermined source; HR, hazard ratio; NOAC, non-vitamin K antagonist oral anticoagulant; od, once daily; .
+ARR, absolute risk reduction; bid, twice daily; CI, confidence interval; CrCl, creatinine clearance; ESUS, embolic stroke of undetermined source; HR, hazard ratio; NNT, number needed to treat; NOAC, non-vitamin K antagonist oral anticoagulant; od, once daily; SE, systemic embolism.